Chapter 1: Diana Should Intervene in Every Universe

 “I wouldn’t expect you to relinquish all of your,” he coughed, “tragical sensibilities.”
 She glared at him; he smirked and stepped toward her.
 “Oh, I must be terribly distracted.
 I forgot that I was even holding them.
 These are for you, my Anne with an E.” Her heart lurched as he claimed her again, this time publicly, and offered her the flowers that had been hanging innocently by his side.
 Anne knew he had forgotten nothing but had chosen his moment to make a spectacle of presenting his flowers.
 Likewise, she would not hide her enthusiasm.

 “Oh, Gilbert.
 Thank you,” Anne gushed.
-“You know how much I adore lily of the valley!
+“You know how much I adore lilies of the valley!
 The tiny blossoms are so precious.”
 She inhaled their sweet fragrance and was momentarily transported to Green Gables.

 “You’re very welcome.
 We’ll be home in a few hours, but I wanted to bring you a piece of Avonlea.”